equivalent/no_cache_control/README.md

 ## Usage

-Gem will automaticly automatically append these headers to all your controllers, you don't need to do anything else.
+Gem will append these headers to all your controllers, you don't need to do anything else.

 ## How to test if it works